opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/creating_a_dataset.rst

 .. rubric:: Step 2.
 Configuring the connection to the data source

 To retrieve data from your source, you must establish the connection between this source and the Opendatasoft platform.
+For FTP, Google Drive, HTTP, and Microsoft SharePoint, you can configure and save a new connection or reuse a saved connection.

 .. rubric:: Step 3: Configuring the source to make sure your data look good